 Five of the world’s best half-marathons have joined forces to create the SuperHalfs, a new international circuit of five of the best trials over this distance.
-The new alliance brings together the five finest trials under the same brand with the goal of fostering road-running, tourism sport, and boosting environmental awareness from March 2020 on, when the series will start.
+The new alliance brings together the five finest races under the same brand with the goal of fostering road-running, tourism sport, and boosting environmental awareness.

-The SuperHalfs begin in 2020 with the Lisbon Half-Marathon.
+The SuperHalfs begin in 2021.
 This series offers runners a unique challenge, rewarding their efforts through: guaranteed entries; merchandising; a Digital Passport with virtual stamps for each race completed and a SuperMedal for those who complete all five races in the circuit.

 The races have been chosen based on their organisational quality, popularity, location, and commitment to environmental sustainability.
 Every race has been awarded World Athletics labels.

 Follow the SuperHalfs on Twitter, Facebook and Instagram so that you miss none of the news!

 You ‘half’ (have) to do this

 - EDP Lisbon Half Marathon